Affiliate marketing has been chosen as one of the top two revenue generators for publishers.

 - 4. Choose the board you want to pin it to using the Pinterest Share button.

-The advantage of using VENNDY Item Page to pin a product is that you can include the product details from the original website as well as your own review about the product and then use the Pinterest description text box to include the wording that will best help your pin be found by others.
+- You can include the product details from the original website as well as your own review about the product and then use the Pinterest description text box to include the wording that will best help your pin be found by others.

 4 WAYS TO UTILIZE VENNDY’S TOOLS ON PINTEREST